lowply/coffee/README.md

 Hello :coffee: lovers!
 If you're on mobile, clicking link to SNS will launch your app!
 Feel free to open a pull request if you have a suggestion :smile:

-- :star: For rating
+- :star: Rate
-- :rocket: If the shop have a roaster
+- :rocket: Has a roaster
-- :computer: If the shop allows you to work
+- :computer: Workable
-- :beginner: Haven't been there, so no rating
+- :beginner: Haven't been there, no rating

 ## Blue Bottle Coffee - Kiyosumi Shirakawa :star::star::star::star:
 [Website](https://bluebottlecoffee.jp/) /